-There are three main height options: standard or high-profile, which is generally about 9” higher or taller; medium-profile, which is between 6-8.5” high; and low-profile, which is 5.5” high or lower.
-High-profile and low-profile are the most common sizes of box springs, while medium-profile are less commonly purchased.
+There are three main height options for box springs: standard or high-profile, which is generally about 9” higher or taller; medium-profile, which is between 6-8.5” high; and low-profile, which is 5.5” high or lower.
+High-profile and low-profile are the most common sizes of box springs.

 You can also get split box springs, whereby two combine together to fit underneath a queen or king-sized mattress, offering greater absorption of motion and weight, particularly good for two people sleeping in the same bed of different weights and sleeping habits.

 What are the disadvantages of a box spring?

 While there are many advantages to a box spring, there are some cons worth considering.

 They tend to be very big and heavy, which can make them more difficult to move around than other types of foundations.
 There are exceptions, as some types are designed to be easier to move from room-to-room or one home to another that are worth looking into if you’re really set on having a box spring.
 There are also box springs that can fold up for easier transport.

 Box springs can also lose their support over time, which requires that you rotate them.
 This, given their size and weight, can be both time-consuming and tiring, especially for those with mobility issues.

 Because of the size and weight, they might not be ideal for those living in small homes or apartments, or who move often.
 These types of people often opt for bed-in-a-box mattresses that ship compacted into small and lightweight packages, making them easy to move around.
 Add a box spring to the equation, and it eliminates those benefits.